 Having seizures and epilepsy can affect one’s safety, lifestyle, relationships, work, driving, and so much more.
 How people perceive people with epilepsy, and how they’re treated are often bigger problems than the actual seizures.
 The causes may vary from a person to another and how they affect people differs in each case.
 And when it comes to EDM festivals, the loud music, the bright lights and the whole experience can have a significant effect on an epileptic person.
-Depending on each type of epilepsy, certain measures can be taken to ease the effects of the EDM festival on the epileptic individual.
-But one thing is certain; people who constantly face the chance of seizures cannot enjoy a full weekend of EDM festivals and partying.

 Let’s start by taking a closer look at epilepsy and discuss how people prone to seizures can enjoy an EDM festival even if they can’t go “all in”.